NFL families seek to end ‘race-norming’ in $1B settlement

 “They’re getting full neurologic exams from these neurologists who are able to pick up on other aspects of the nervous system that might be having problems and so forth.
 Feels very odd for us to put this comprehensive neuropsychological report together and just ignore those pieces of data,” Asken recalled.

-“Norming by race is not the stance that the NFL ought to take,” said Dr. Art Kaplan, a New York University medical ethicist.
+“Norming by race is not the stance that the NFL ought to take,” said Dr. Art Caplan, a New York University medical ethicist.
 “It continues to look as if it’s trying to exclude people rather than trying to do what’s right, which is to help people that, clinically, have obvious and severe disability.”
 He noted that the long history of racial bias in medicine includes the long-held myth that Black people feel less pain.

 “There’s always been this race-norming in medicine,” he said, “that has been problematic because it’s tied in too closely to racism.”

-Note: An earlier version of this report incorrectly spelled Dr. Art Caplan’s name.